COPA Neil J. Armstrong Scholarship

 The COPA Neil J. Armstrong Scholarship Fund promotes Canadian pilot development by providing annual scholarships to student pilots in both ab-initio and advanced flight training programs.

 Created to honour one of Canada’s foremost aviators, the scholarship has helped many Canadian pilots get their start.
-The main award is the “ab-initio” award which, funds permitting, is of sufficient amount to pay the average of flight training costs across Canada to obtain a Private Pilots License as an ab-initio candidate.
+The main award is the “ab-initio” award which provides up to $10,000 to defray eligible training costs associated with the Private Pilot License (PPL).